 While Nike’s brand recognition is unparalleled in the athletic shoe world, its quest to deliver a great product hinges on its dedication to creating value through continuous improvement of its internal structure and processes.

 Nike achieves lean operations through specific goal-setting that aligns its entire enterprise to its mission and products.
 From supply chain management to HR processes, Nike regularly audits its various internal components.
-As a result Nike has decreased CO2 emissions 6% while increasing output by 20%.
-Through lean operations, Nike has created long term marketplace stability and decreased product defects by 50%.
+As a result, Nike has decreased CO2 emissions by 6% while increasing output by 20%.
+Through lean operations, Nike has created long-term marketplace stability and decreased product defects by 50%.

 How Lean Operations Management Empowers Workers

-Lean operations is more than just a functional approach to business.
+Lean operations are more than just a functional approach to business.
 Lean must be a core value of a company’s culture because operations management intersects directly with the employee experience.

 Here’s how:

-- Enhance the employee journey with workplace communication technology that will support lean transformation.
+• Enhance the employee journey with a frontline success system that will support lean transformation

 Engaging employees supports the overall goal of lean operations management—to boost productivity and reduce wasted time through greater retention and less absenteeism.